code-with-amitk/Code-examples/Languages/Programming_Languages/c++/operator_overloading/Functor/README.md

   - A object of class which overloads `operator ()`.
 Ex: object()
   - Remember functors are objects only, Hence can store state.
   - Compiler does not provide functors, we need to define explicitly.
+- **Why?** wrt to normal functions since functors are objects they can store state.
+We need to use global or static variable to hold state if we want to use function.
  - **Types of functors in STL**

 | Type | Generator | Unary Functor | Binary Functor |